Wyoming Nutrient Strategy

 Education and Outreach

-From the broader strategy, DEQ identified a subset of priorities for 2017 and for 2018.
+From the broader strategy, DEQ identified a subset of priorities for 2017, 2018, and 2019.
 DEQ and the Wyoming Nutrient Work Group will update the strategy and annual priorities as work is completed and adjustments need to be made.

 To sign up for the Wyoming Nutrient Work Group listserv, please click here.